opentok-community/insights-api-samples/README.md

 ## Further Reading

 - Check out the Developer Documentation at <https://tokbox.com/developer/>
+- Want to learn more?
+Check out the Tutorials at <https://tokbox.com/developer/tutorials/>
+- You can also join our BETA Program at <https://tokbox.com/developer/beta/>

 <!-- add links to the api reference, other documentation, related blog posts, whatever someone who has read this far might find interesting :) -->